Introduction

 Australian Catholic University (ACU) up to 200 hours of professional placement IELTS or equivalent overall 6.5 (no band less than 6.0) Completion of Year 12 Up to 50% of total tuition

-A Master of Public Health prepares graduates for work in community-based and community-led health services and organisations including international agencies.
-Work areas can be on projects for government and non-government organisations relating to a number of health fields including health promotion and health administration.
+Many universities in Australia offer the mater of public health.
 Although it is an excellent study option for Nurses or health related graduates, majority of universities do not require a health or medical background to study a Master of Public Health.
 Regardless of experience background, the structure of public health programs will provide students with advanced postgraduate training and equip them with the skills and requirements for a career as a public health professional.
+Below are two examples:

 • Kaplan Business offers an MBA program with the specialization in Health Services Management.
 This is a popular and flexible course with 12 subjects (6 core + 6 electives) that can be completed in two years, providing career outcomes as a Nursing manager (for those with Nursing background), Practice manager and Health care administrator.
 Students must have completed a bachelor’s degree to meet academic requirements.
 Option is to have completed an Advanced Diploma/Associate Degree and prove minimum two years of relevant industry experience.
 English requirement is IELTS overall 6.0 or equivalent.